microchip-pic-avr-examples/pic16f15244-delay-led-blink/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Toggle an LED using the 'delay()' Function with PIC16F15244
+# Toggle an LED Using the delay() Function with PIC16F15244

-The 'pic16f15244-delay-led-blink' code example uses the PIC16F15244 Curiosity Nano Development board to demonstrate how toggle an LED using the XC8 Compiler's `delay()` function.
+The PIC16F15244 delay led blink code example uses the PIC16F15244 Curiosity Nano Development board to demonstrate how to toggle an LED using the XC8 Compiler's `delay()` function.

 ##### PIC16F15244 Curiosity Nano Development Board:
 ![Curiosity Nano Development Board](images/NanoHighlights.png)